kashcodernyc/docker-assessment/README.md

 ### Accessing the Wordpress Page that displays the State in USA
 Open your web browser and go to http://localhost:8000.
 You should see a wordpress page.
+After that you have to sign up with username password and title.
+Then after you sign in go to themes and activate the US State and Territories.

 ### Stopping the Containers